Community Development Division with Patrick Castillo, SERVPRO of Lufkin/S. Nacogdoches County

-This committee includes special programs such as Business Internships and Spirit Flags.
+This committee includes special programs such as Business Internships (see links posted below) and Paint The Town Purple.
 They develop contacts at SFA that can be used as resources for the business community, lead Chamber efforts in helping SFA recruit students and help businesses reach students and parents as potential customers.

 Mission: The SFA-Chamber Connection builds a strong connection between Nacogdoches and SFASU, specifically by helping students become familiar with the community and its businesses.

 Committee normally meets at 8:05 a.m. on a Tuesday of each month at the SFA Alumni Center on SFA campus Vista Dr. for approximately one hour.

 Conducts special programs such as: Spirit Flags subscriptions; assists SFA Athletics with Cram the Coliseum; develops contacts at SFASU that can be resources for the business community; leads Chamber efforts in helping SFA recruit students; assists SFA in reaching business community to promote the university; assists businesses in reaching students and parents as potential customers.

 Click to find links to download materials distributed at the "Selling to the SFA Community" workshop held July 14, 2016.

 Committee Activities Spirit Crew Flags and All Day, Everyday Flags - click for the Paint the Town Purple Spirit Flag & All Day, Every Day Flag subscription form.
 Goal is to facilitate a subscription service with businesses to create a dynamic visual image of purple SFA flags on main city streets for home football games, orientation, showcase days, etc. The SFA Driving Jacks install and retrieve flags for each event day.
 The group receive the funds for the project, cover flag costs and disperse surplus funds to local charities.
 SFA Alumni donated $1000 for initial materials.
 Program initiated in 2005.
 More than 100 flags are now in service.